arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 3. On the Basics Tab populate the below fields towards the creation of an HBase cluster.

  - **Subscription**: *Should be autopopulated with the subscription details*
- - **Resource Group**: Enter a resource group for holding your deployment
+ - **Resource Group**: Enter a resource group for holding your HDInsight HBase deployment

  - **Cluster Name**: *Enter the cluster name.
 A green tick will appear if the cluster name is available.*